Choosing a new wireless router is like choosing a new president.

 3. ASUS RT-AC88U - Best All-Around Router for Gaming

-Ask an online gamer you know – and provided they are honest, you’ll hear tales of the money they spent on getting the best router for gaming, but to no avail.
+Ask an online gamer you know – and provided they are honest, you’ll hear tales of the money spent on getting the best router for gaming, only to find out that it wasn’t.
 In case you want to take heed from their experience – and want a perfect router for online gaming – the ASUS RT-AC88U would suit you well.

-In case you were wondering, the reason why we called this router as the best for gaming was its QAM Technology.
+In case you were wondering, the reason why we called this router the best for gaming is its QAM Technology.
 In simple words, having this technology means that this router is capable of providing more speeds, at both bands.

 Yes, AT BOTH BANDS.
-It doesn’t matter whether your device is latest or not – it also won’t matter while it supports the latest 5GHz band or not, you can still – and I repeat myself, STILL get 60% more speed on the 2.4GHz band.
-Hence, in the light of this feature, we can say with certainty that the RT AC88U won’t discriminate while churning out speed for all devices.
+It doesn’t matter whether your device is latest or not (it also won’t matter while it supports the latest 5GHz band or not) you can still, and I repeat myself, STILL get 60% more speed on the 2.4GHz band.
+Hence, in light of this feature, we can say with certainty that the RT AC88U won’t discriminate while churning out speed for all devices.

-Still, if you have a large friend circle – all of whom use Wi-Fi intensively on their laptops, you can save the Wi-Fi for you by using the eight Gigabit LAN ports which accompany this router.
+If you have a large friend circle, all of whom use Wi-Fi intensively on their laptops, you can save the Wi-Fi for yourself by using the eight gigabit LAN ports which accompany this router.
 All these ports give internet signals to wired devices, thereby reducing their potential load on the Wi-Fi.

-Lastly, to make sure you suffer no dikes midway through the game, the RT AC88U uses MU-MIMO technology.
-Instead of you taking the pain to find out which Wi-Fi band works best for which application, let MU-MIMO technology decide it, and you’d never experience any midgame internet breakdown.
+Lastly, to make sure you suffer no dikes midway through the game, the RT-AC88U uses MU-MIMO technology.
+Instead of you taking pains to find out which Wi-Fi band works best for which application, let MU-MIMO technology decide it and you’d never experience any midgame internet breakdown.